1Q2018 | Ages 50 – 65

 The Value of Human Touch

 However, as we all age, our life experiences become more and more individualized.
 Some marry earlier or later than others, a divorce can happen, and then remarriage for some.
-In addition, it has been several decades since a lifetime of employment with one company was the norm, so changing jobs is now a regular occurrence which may impact our level of retirement savings.
+In addition, it has been several decades since a lifetime of employment with one company was the norm, so changing jobs is now a regular occurrence that may ffect our level of retirement savings.
 Our children also become more independent at different stages.
 Sometimes our children with their own little ones need to move back in with us, or need financial assistance for various other reasons.

-In short, these real-life experiences have shaped each of us and may impact our own retirement goals and objectives in widely varying degrees.
+In short, these real-life experiences have shaped each of us and may affect our own retirement goals and objectives in widely varying degrees.
 Expectations of what a person’s retirement years will look like may or may not have changed from the time they first set out on this path for retirement savings many years ago.

 Those smartphone statistics are impressive and many retirement plan participants regularly do monitor their accounts through this means.
 However, the statistics do also highlight that not everyone owns a smartphone.
 In addition, there are ongoing questions and concerns with the security of these devices.
 For example, many aren’t comfortable pulling up information about, or making changes to, their lifetime of retirement savings at a Starbucks.